balena-io/docs/shared/diveIntoCode/rust.md

 ```
 Which tells the resin builder that this is the docker image we want as our base.
 Checkout the full [list of official resin device names][listOfResinNames] and the [matching dockerhub base images][resinDockerHub].

 The next line is used to enable the [systemd][systemd-link] init within the container.
 This is useful for a number of reasons, like keeping the container open after application crash and handling `/dev` updates as new USB devices are plugged in.
-If you want don't want an init system, just set it to `off` or remove the line for the `Dockerfile`.
+If you don't want an init system, just set it to `off` or remove the line for the `Dockerfile`.
 ```Dockerfile
 ENV INITSYSTEM on
 ```